Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 2. Request a short-term extension to pay the full balance.

-The IRS will provide up to 120 days to taxpayers to pay their full tax balance.
+The IRS will provide taxpayers up to 180 days to pay their full tax balance.

 3. Apply for a hardship extension to pay taxes.

-The IRS offers options for people in hardship situations, including currently not collectible status and the offer in compromise.
+The IRS offers options for people in hardship situations.
 For an extension based on hardship, you’ll qualify only if you can prove that paying the tax you owe would cause financial hardship, based on IRS financial standards.

 Fees or cost: There’s no cost to apply for a hardship extension.
 There are no penalties, but interest is calculated at the short-term federal rate plus 3% (interest may change each quarter).